hancyran/teaching_skills/README.md

-# SP
+# teaching skills- 授鱼

-THis is a depo for the course: software programming, aka SP, which is the title.
+THis is a depo for the course: software programming